KhronosGroup/Vulkan-Samples/samples/extensions/descriptor_buffer_basic/README.md

 ### Binding the buffers

-As noted earlier, we no longer bind descriptor sets using `vkCmdBindDescriptorSets` but instead use `vkCmdBindDescriptorBuffersEXT` the bind the (resource) descriptor buffers and then use `vkCmdSetDescriptorBufferOffsetsEXT` to index into that buffer for the next draw:
+As noted earlier, we no longer bind descriptor sets using `vkCmdBindDescriptorSets` but instead use `vkCmdBindDescriptorBuffersEXT` to bind the (resource) descriptor buffers and then use `vkCmdSetDescriptorBufferOffsetsEXT` to index into that buffer for the next draw:

 ```cpp
 // Descriptor buffer bindings